nebuly-ai/nos/doc/elastic-quota.md

 * it is recommended to have [cert-manager](https://cert-manager.io/docs/installation/) installed on your cluster in order to automatically manage the SSL certificates of the HTTP endpoints of the webhook used for validating the custom resources.
 You can install it on your k8s cluster by running `make install-cert-manager`.
-Alternatively, you can manually create the SSL certificates and inject them in the n8s operator controller manager.
+Alternatively, you can manually create the SSL certificates and inject them in the nos operator controller manager.

 ### Installation